-2.2 Provide the following information on catches:(nominal catch equals reported quantity of salmon caught and retained in tonnes 'round fresh weight' (i.e. weight of whole, ungutted, unfrozen fish) or 'round fresh weight equivalent').
+2.2 Provide the following information on catches: (nominal catch equals reported quantity of salmon caught and retained in tonnes 'round fresh weight' (i.e. weight of whole, ungutted, unfrozen fish) or 'round fresh weight equivalent').

 (a) provisional nominal In-river Estuarine Coastal Total

 catch (which may be 0 0 0 0

-subject to revision) for L J
+subject to revision) for .
+1

 2018 (tonnes)

 (b) confirmed nominal 0 0 0 0

-catch of salmon for
+catch of salmon for , ,

 2017 (tonnes)

 (c) estimated unreported 0 0 0 0

-catch for 2018 (tonnes) 6 d
+catch for 2018 (tonnes) .
+1

-(d) number and There are no recreational fisheries for sea-run Atlantic salmon in the
+(d) number and There are no re ecreational fisherie es for sea-run At lantic salmon in the

-percentage of salmon United States.
-There are, however, small fisheries for domestic

-caught and released in broodstock in the Merrimack, Naugatuck, and Shetucket Rivers in

-recreational fisheries in Southern New England; these rivers are outside the geographic range of
+(d) number and percentage of salmon caught and released in recreational fisheries in 2018 There are no recreational fisheries for sea-run Atlantic salmon in the United States.
+There are, however, small fisheries for domestic broodstock in the Merrimack, Naugatuck, and Shetucket Rivers in Southern New England; these rivers are outside the geographic range of endangered Atlantic salmon.

-2018 endangered Atla •